Life can be confusing.

-The purpose of your life, is the the pursuit of your happiness.
+The purpose of your life is the pursuit of happiness.

-A powerful counterpoint to The Power of Now, The Fountainhead reinforces the importance of the Individual.
-It is a philosophical argument for living a life, free and uncompromised.
+A powerful counterpoint to The Power of Now, The Fountainhead reinforces the importance of the individual.
+It’s a philosophical argument for living a life that is free and uncompromised.

-Rand’s ideas are unique.
-And the book has always been controversial.
-Take a look, and make your own independent evaluation.
+Rand’s ideas are unique, and her book has always been controversial.
+Take a look, and see what you think.

 7. The Selfish Gene (by Richard Dawkins)

 Solve the Mystery of Your Existence…